Abhishekkrishnan6/Record-Keeping/Hardhat/README.md

           then choose a option from given below step  3: then install dependicies
           npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers
 now simple hardhet project folder is ready

+configuration ====
+1. from npx hardhat accounts we can import a account for hardhat network in ur metamask by using private key
+2. after importing we have to connet to localhost to get 10000eth for testing

+3. give the url localhost after running  npx hardhat account here we get sih id also

+to run local host just type npx hardhat node